davibc90/cloudwalk_agents_swarm_challenge/README.md

 ## Building & Running

-Build and start all services:
+Navigate to the root directory and run the following command to build or download images and start all services:

 ```bash
 docker-compose up -d